17 January 2019

 ① Timing is everything

 For most sellers, it is not possible to wait for the perfect conditions before putting your home in the market.
-Interest rates, whether it’s a buyer’s or seller’s market and the economic climate all play a role and change regularly.
+Interest rates on home loans, whether it’s a buyer’s or seller’s market and the economic climate all play a role and change regularly.
 So, make sure you understand the current situation fully.
 Also, it’s worth keeping in mind that the market you are selling in is also the market you are buying in, which people often forget.

 Generally speaking, it may be easier to sell a property during the warmer months, when your home and garden look most attractive and house hunters are more likely to attend show days.
 In winter, you might have to work a bit harder to create warmth and ambience in your home.